sumitpore/mvc-plugin-boilerplate-for-wordpress/README.md

 * The Boilerplate is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](http://make.wordpress.org/core/handbook/inline-documentation-standards/php-documentation-standards/).
 * All classes, functions, and variables are documented so that you know what you need to be changed.
 * The project includes a `.pot` file as a starting point for internationalization.

-## Installation

-The Boilerplate can be installed directly into your plugins folder "as-is".
-You will want to rename it and the classes inside of it to fit your needs.

-Note that this will activate the source code of the Boilerplate.
-The Boilerplate has no real functionality but implements a basic example which adds menu items, registers settings, adds a plugin settings page with a text input box and submit button, it also stores the data introduced into this input.

 ## Recommended Tools